+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Applying for a Work Permit as an Employee

 To apply for a Spanish work permit as an employee, you must have a job offer.
-Your employer will need to submit an application for a working permit to the Spanish Ministry of Labour on your behalf.
+Your employer will need to submit an application for a working permit to the immigration office in the locale where you will be working on your behalf.
 They will have to start the application procedure and sign the document before it is submitted.

 If the company has over 500 workers, the initial application will need to be submitted to the Generalitat de Cataluña or the UGE (Unidad de Grandes Empresas).
 After the initial application is submitted, a resolution is given to the employer.
 A favourable resolution allows the applicant to proceed with the application process for the visa in their country of origin.